NewStrangeWorlds/neoVULCAN/docs_src/numerics.rst

      \mathbf{f}(\mathbf{n}_k),

 with :math:`J = \partial \mathbf{f}/\partial \mathbf{n}` the Jacobian of
 the right-hand side.
-Each step costs a single (banded) linear solve.
+Each step costs a single block-tridiagonal linear solve.
-Verwer et al. (1997) recommended the second-order Rosenbrock method for chemical kinetics for being stable over large step sizes while requiring only a Jacobian evaluation and a banded linear solve per step.
+Verwer et al. (1997) recommended the second-order Rosenbrock method for chemical kinetics for being stable over large step sizes while requiring only a Jacobian evaluation and a block-tridiagonal linear solve per step.
 That recommendation, originally adopted in [Tsai2017]_, still drives the default ``Ros2`` solver in neoVULCAN.